TikTok: Viral trends

-In June 2020, TikTok users and K-pop fans "claimed to have registered potentially hundreds of thousands of tickets" for President Trump's campaign rally in Tulsa through communication on TikTok, contributing to "rows of empty seats" at the event.
+In June 2020, TikTok users and K-pop fans "claimed to have registered potentially hundreds of thousands of tickets" for President Trump's campaign rally in Tulsa, Oklahoma through communication on TikTok, contributing to "rows of empty seats" at the event.
 Later, in October 2020, an organization called TikTok for Biden was created to support then-presidential candidate Joe Biden.
 After the election, the organization was renamed to Gen-Z for Change.